Docker and .NET Core Linux Performance Tracing

 Working With Haproxy

-[Andy Dorfman] - Apr 5, 2014 Excellent article.
+[Andy Dorfman] - Excellent article.
 Do you think this setup will work to load balance/failover several nonclustered weblogic instances.
 In my current setup, i have apache rp listening on port 443 with ssl termination and forwarding everything to weblogics, listening on port 80.
+Unfortunately the failover is not very smooth.
+HAProxy sounds like a more robust solution.
+Can this be accomplished with HAproxy?

 Working With Haproxy